Don't wait for a weekend! Cheeky midweeky deals >

-Rated #1 on TripAdvisor for desserts in Taupo, Baked With Love should be your go-to if you’re after a sweet treat!
+Rated #1 on TripAdvisor for desserts in Taupō, Baked With Love should be your go-to if you’re after a sweet treat!
 Their Cakery serves up fresh, decadent sweets that are famous among locals.
-Not only this, their epic fresh baked sandwiches and mouse traps are a great option to take with you for your day on the bike.
-Gluten free, keto, dairy free and vegan options are readily available.
+Not only this but their epic fresh-baked sandwiches and mouse traps are a great option to take with you for your day on the bike.
+Gluten-free, keto, dairy-free and vegan options are readily available.

-Rated #1 on TripAdvisor for Coffee and Tea, Café Baku are known best by locals for their exquisite cabinet selection and friendly staff.
-Open till late afternoon, pop in for an Allpress coffee and tuck in to one of their freshly baked muffins or slices over some banter with friends and family as you enjoy the lake views.
+Rated #1 on TripAdvisor for Coffee and Tea, Café Baku is known best by locals for its exquisite cabinet selection and friendly staff.
+Open till late afternoon, pop in for an Allpress coffee and tuck into one of their freshly baked muffins or slices over some banter with friends and family as you enjoy the lake views.

 About one minute off the Great Lake Pathway is the bright green building in Rainbow Point, serving classic ‘fish n chips’ in true Kiwi style.
-Freshly sourced ingredients make up The Fish Box menu, that ranges from trevally, paua fritters and crumbed brie, to burgers and battered Mars Bars!
+Freshly sourced ingredients make up The Fish Box menu, which ranges from trevally, paua fritters and crumbed brie to burgers and battered Mars Bars!
 Grab your Fish Box and head back down to the lake for a sunset dinner.

 Easily spotted from Wairakei Drive with the geometric patterned Sikorsky helicopter outside, Kefi at The Hub is perfectly situated on the Huka Falls to Aratiatia Dam Trail, across the road from Craters Mountain Bike Park and directly adjacent to FourB Bire Hire & Tours.
 Their gravy-licous poutine is a rider favourite, and they are praised for their large Keto selection.